Nominate who gets your super when you die

 It's never too early to take control over how your super benefits will be distributed when you die.

 Media Super has merged with Cbus.
-Therefore, when you open a Transition to Retirement (TTR) or Super Income Stream (SIS) account, you’ll be welcomed into the Cbus Super fold.
+Therefore, when you open a Transition to Retirement (TTR) Super Income Stream account or a Fully Retired (FR) Super Income Stream account, you’ll be welcomed into the Cbus Super fold.

 Nominate who gets your pension when you die